Getting recommendation is not always better: Background

-In the model proposed by Cetin and Bingol, agents play Iterated Prisoner's Dilemma game in which players can accept or refuse to play with their partner~\cite{ Cetin2014, Cetin2016}.
+In ``Iterated prisoner's dilemma with limited attention'' (IPDwLA) model, agents play Iterated Prisoner's Dilemma game in which players can accept or refuse to play with their partner~\cite{Cetin2014,Cetin2016}.
 There are $N$ agents in the population.
 Agents are not pure cooperators or pure defectors.
-Agents have an internal parameter of $\rho$.
 Agent $i$ cooperates with probability $\rho_{i}$, which is called \emph{cooperation probability}.
 There are two types of agents, one group, called \emph{cooperators}, has a $\rho$ value larger than $0.5$.
 The other group, called \emph{defectors}, has a $\rho$ value, which is less than $0.5$.